-The DVS Override function within the USI Registry System recognises that a small minority of people eligible for a USI may not have been issued, or have been precluded from receiving, a DVS proof of ID document, and provides an alternate process for this group of people to create a USI.
+The DVS Override function within the USI Registry System recognises that a small minority of people eligible for a USI may not have been issued, or have been precluded from receiving, a DVS proof of identification document, and provides an alternate process for this group of people to create a USI.

-Proof of age card
+Proof of Age Card

 Proof of age cards are issued on application to individuals 18 years of age or over by state and territory authorities and carry a photo of the holder.
 They are known by different names in the various jurisdictions as follows: